Investing 1015 Mins Read

 As an investor, you may think of certain brands like Facebook, Uber, Netflix, and Amazon as giants that cannot go wrong in the stock market.
 You may even think that they are the perfect choice for investments as they can help you grow your funds.
 A blind belief in a brand’s performance based on its name can often lead to huge repercussions for investors.
 Let us look at how some of the major brands have been performing in the stock market:

 Uber is a brand that has a strong presence in various countries.
 However, the brand’s recently launched IPO fared below expectations at Wall Street.
 Interestingly, Uber’s IPO was one of the most awaited ones, with traders assuming that the company will make a large profit.
 However, this was proven wrong pretty quickly with its IPO being one of the worst-performing ones in the last 40 years.
 The launch itself was quite underwhelming, with the shares priced at $45.
-However, right on the first day of trading itself, the stock fell by 7.6%, which the new price per share being $ 42.
+However, right on the first day of trading itself, the stock fell by 7.6%, which the new price per share is $ 42.
 On paper, this meant a collective loss of a staggering $ 618 million for the investors.

 Why did Uber fall?
 Many experts believe that the main reason for Uber’s disappointing performance was the fact that it is still not profitable.
-Uber raised a $8.6 million through its IPO; funds that the brand can use for future expansion, while also revealing in the process where the market stands vis-a-vis tech startups that may have a high valuation, but don’t actually bring money to the table.
+Uber raised $8.6 million through its IPO; funds that the brand can use for future expansion, while also revealing in the process where the market stands vis-a-vis tech startups that may have a high valuation, but don’t actually bring money to the table.

 Once a darling of the stock market world, Facebook has been suffering many problems of late.
 After the Cambridge Analytica Scandal of 2017, Facebook’s stocks took a massive hit and have failed to recover since then.
 Recently, the company was excluded from the S&P 500 ESG index over concerns of privacy.
 There is even talk of directors trying to vote out Zuckerberg from Facebook to help the stocks improve, this is proving to be quite hard, as he owns a majority of the shares.

-Despite paying heavy fees and all the controversies it has been embroiled in, the company has still posted a steady growth in the past years.
+Despite paying heavy fees and all the controversies it has been embroiled in, the company has still posted steady growth in the past years.
 The trend may change this year with assumptions that Facebook’s Q2 earnings may be muted.
 It may also be an indication that the company’s main revenue generator – its digital advertising arm – has taken a hit with the changing market landscape.
 Facebook’s new currency ‘Libra’, which was expected to be a boost in the arm, is currently being reviewed by Congress.

-According to estimates, the general consensus is that Facebook’s Q2 reports will mirror the Q1 trend of steady growth but less earnings.
+According to estimates, the general consensus is that Facebook’s Q2 reports will mirror the Q1 trend of steady growth but fewer earnings.
 The estimate for Q2 earnings per share (EPS) is $1.87 at the time of writing; an okay-ish 7.5% increase from the EPS of $1.74 from a year ago.
 On average, analysts expect Facebook’s sales to grow by 24.8% to reach $16.5 billion (revenue for the same quarter last year was $13.23 billion).

 Tesla is an interesting stock – it is largely considered as a dream come true for growth investors, but also a total nightmare for value investors!
 In March 2019, the stocks took a deep dive after Elon Musk predicted losses during Q1.
 Musk had also announced that the company will be laying off a number of individuals, which also contributed to the major dip.